The Instructor: Sonya Miller

-This course was created by Michael Mann form the Department of Meteorology at Penn State.
+This course was created by Dr. Michael Mann from the Department of Meteorology and Atmospheric Science at Penn State.
 Please take a look at the The Course Author section below to learn more about Michael Mann and to hear his thoughts about this course.

 The Course Author: Michael Mann